openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 update(input: DataBlob, callback: AsyncCallback\<void>): void

-Updates the MAC computation data.
+Updates the message for MAC computation.
 This API uses an asynchronous callback to return the result.

 > **NOTE**
 >